awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-spend-threshold.md

-# Requesting Increases to Your Monthly SMS Spend Threshold for Amazon Pinpoint<a name="channels-sms-awssupport-spend-threshold"></a>
+# Requesting Increases to Your Monthly SMS Spending Limit for Amazon Pinpoint<a name="channels-sms-awssupport-spend-threshold"></a>

 Your spending limit determines how much money you can spend sending SMS messages through Amazon Pinpoint each month\.
 When Amazon Pinpoint determines that sending an SMS message would incur a cost that exceeds your spending limit for the current month, it stops publishing SMS messages within minutes\.